‘Demiurgos scowled, and with that Plato awoke.

 ‘The Final Fix?’

-Burroughs’ Yage Letters, published initially in 1963, and chronicling his seven-month journey in 1953 searching for an almost mythical hallucinogen in South America, generally defies critical analysis (Harris, 2006, par.
+Burroughs’ Yage Letters, published initially in 1963 and chronicling his seven-month journey in 1953 searching for an almost mythical hallucinogen in South America generally defies critical analysis (Harris, 2006, par.
 11-13).
-The work is presented as a series of letters that reveal, almost in a pulp-like fashion, Burroughs’ exotic searches for the drug, yagé, that will offer him ‘the final fix’.
+The work is presented as a series of letters that reveal, almost in a pulp-like fashion, Burroughs exotic searches for the yage drug that will offer him ‘the final fix’.
 There are two aspects of this literary work regarding aesthetic form that should be considered.
-The first is the presentation of the work, which through incorporating, playing with, and distorting a variety of genres is ultimately held together in epistolary form.
+The first is the presentation of the work, which though incorporating, playing with, and distorting a variety of genres is ultimately held together in epistolary form.
 Second, we should consider the aim of the work through the William Lee persona.
 This is the identity that Burroughs presents as the epistolary narrator to the public: the addict looking for the final fix.
 Indeed, the connections and distortions between Burroughs and Lee aid what Lydenburg considers a general strategy throughout Burroughs’ work that seeks ‘the obliteration of the author’ (Lydenberg, 1987, p.
 5).
 Indeed, the adoption of a persona creates an atmosphere of ambiguity around the narrator and it becomes difficult to identify, or trust our identification of, the real Burroughs.

 The failure to appreciate the choice of epistolary writing and how it impacts the reader is quite likely why Yage Letters is one of Burroughs’ more neglected works.
 As Harris (2000) argues:

 The fact of the novella’s near-total critical neglect testifies to both the indeterminacy of its literary status and to an equally traditional relegation of letter writing to the biographical margins. …it should be that “In Search of Yage” represents a significantly explicit politicization of the letter form (p.
 179).